Value-form: Evolution of forms

 The "form of value" (also a reference to phenomenology in the classical philosophical sense used by Hegel) then refers to the specific ways of relating through which "what a commodity is worth" happens to be socially expressed in trading processes, when different products and assets are compared with each other.

 Practically speaking, Marx argues that the product values cannot be directly observed and can become observably manifest only as exchange-values, i.e., as relative expressions, by comparing their worth to other goods they can be traded for (usually via money prices).
 This causes people to think value and exchange-value are the same thing, but Marx argues they are not; the content, magnitude and form of value must be distinguished, and according to the law of value, the exchange value of products being traded is determined and regulated by their value.
-His argument is, that the market prices of a commodity will oscillate around its value, and its value is the outcome of the average, normal labour requirements to produce it.
+His argument is, that the market prices of a commodity will oscillate around its value, and that its value is the outcome of the average, normal labour requirements to produce it.

 Metamorphosis

 Marx argues that the forms of value are not "static" or "fixed once and for all", but rather, that they develop logically and historically in trading processes from very simple, primitive expressions to very complicated or sophisticated expressions.
 Subsequently, he also examines the various forms taken by capital, the forms of wages, the forms of profit and so forth.
 In each case, the form denotes how a specific social or economic relationship among people is expressed or symbolized.

 In the process of circulation, production, distribution, and consumption, value metamorphoses from one form to another.
 Different forms of value – currencies, commodities and capitals – all trade for each other, where buyers and sellers convert money into goods, and goods into money, or convert one type of capital asset into another type of capital asset, in markets where prices fluctuate all the time.

 According to Marx, the individual acts of exchange in themselves cannot alter the underlying value of goods and assets, at least not in the ordinary situation.
-Put differently, value is ordinarily conserved through successive acts of exchange (a "conservation principle") even although the forms that value takes can change.
+One reason is that value is ordinarily conserved with living labour through successive acts of exchange (a "conservation principle") even although the forms that value takes can change.
 If goods and assets did not at least hold their value upon exchange, then warehousing, freighting and commercial trade itself would very likely break down.
 That insight existed already in ancient times.
-In speculative activity, the conservation principle is, however, not always true.
+Another reason is that the value of goods and assets really refers not to the labour they "embody", but to their average current replacement cost in labour time (a social reproduction cost).
+In speculative activity, the principle of value conservation is, however, not always true.